ibm-cloud-docs/key-protect/pricing-plan-satellite.md

 Pricing for {{site.data.keyword.keymanagementserviceshort}} on Satellite is based on two metrics:

 * **Base price**: a monthly base price charged for the installation of {{site.data.keyword.keymanagementserviceshort}} into a Satellite location.
-This is $780 a month per location.
+Check out [{{site.data.keyword.keymanagementserviceshort}} in the {{site.data.keyword.cloud_notm}} catalog](/catalog/services/key-protect) for the latest price.
 Note that there is no additional charge for creating multiple instances in a location.

 * **Key quota**: the maximum number of [non-deleted keys](#pricing-plan-satellite-non-deleted) which is defined when {{site.data.keyword.keymanagementserviceshort}} is deployed in the Satellite location.
 This quota covers the number of keys per location, not per instance.
 If you choose to create a second instance, it is bound by the quota selected for the location.
 You do not need to increase your quota.
-Keys cost $1 per key, while quotas can be requested in batches of 100 keys.
-Because the minimum quota that can be selected is 100, the minimum quota charge is $100.
-If 200 keys are selected, for example, the charge is $200.
+Keys have a fixed cost (check out [{{site.data.keyword.keymanagementserviceshort}} in the {{site.data.keyword.cloud_notm}} catalog](/catalog/services/key-protect) for the latest prices), while quotas can be requested in batches of 100 keys.
+The minimum quota that can be selected is 100.
+Additional quotas can be requested in batches of 100.
 This quota of keys can be changed later by opening a service ticket.
-If you attempt to exceed your key quota, you will get an error.
+If you attempt to exceed your key quota, you get an error.

 If you change quotas in the middle of a billing cycle (for example, going from 100 keys to 200 keys) you are charged whichever quota is larger.
 This charge is not prorated by the amount of time a particular quota was selected and is based on the maximum quota during a particular billing cycle.
 {: important}